zeero/CCPlugins/commands/commit.md

 - Include "Generated with Claude Code" or similar messages
 - Modify git config or user credentials
 - Add any AI/assistant attribution to the commit
+- Use emojis in commits, PRs, or git-related content

 The commit will use only your existing git user configuration, maintaining full ownership and authenticity of your commits.